 To find out more about our research, please navigate this website and don’t hesitate to contact us if you have questions.
 You can learn more about Q fever in Australia by listening to a recent (and excellent) ABC Landline podcast series and by viewing some useful fact sheets on transmission, diagnosis and treatment.

 Here you can catch up on the latest news from our own research and engagement as well as other Q fever related news from around the world.
 Please feel free to contact us if you come across other important and relevant news articles about Q fever that you’d like us to cover.

 Q Fever Group members being covered in the media

 Multiple Q Fever Group members have published an article in The Conversation that summarises how Australia’s ongoing drought could be increasing the risk of Q fever transmission.
 They use evidence that Coxiella burnetii spores are very resilient and able to survive in soil or dust for many years to conclude that this bacteria can spread very far during drought, even attaching to dust and travelling 10km or more on winds.
 This bacteria is also resistant to dehydration and UV radiation, making Australia’s mostly dry climate a very hospitable breeding ground.

-Q Fever Group member Associate Professor Jane Heller of Charles Sturt University was recently interviewed by The Land, a news outlet whose principal aim is to convey news items and relevant information to people whose life and work revolve around agriculture in rural Australia.
+Q Fever Group member Associate Professor Jane Heller of Charles Sturt University was interviewed by The Land, a news outlet whose principal aim is to convey news items and relevant information to people whose life and work revolve around agriculture in rural Australia.
 A/Prof Heller discusses how our industry-research partnership is designed to address major research gaps in Q fever knowledge and help to form a national guideline for an emergency response, should the need arise.
-See more insight from A/Prof Heller in this Queensland and Country Life article.
+Further insight from A/Prof Heller is available in this Queensland and Country Life article.